mrisher/smtp-sts/mta-sts.md

 though there were some transient error when trying to deliver to that candidate).

-One consequence of maintaining MX candidate traversal order is that `report`-mode policies may show failures even if a message would, in `enforce`-mode, successfully be delivered.
-Consider the case of a domain with a higher-priority MX which is MTA-STS invalid and a lower-priority MX which is valid.
-In `report` mode, mail will be delivered to the higher-priority (invalid) host, but generate failure reports; in `enforce` mode, mail will successfully be delivered to the lower-priority (valid) host.

-Similarly, if a higher-priority MX is MTA-STS valid and a lower-priority MX is not, senders may never, in normal operation, encounter the lower-priority MX, leading to a risk that policy misconfigurations that apply only to "backup" MXes may only be discovered in the case of primary MX failure.
+One consequence of validating MX hosts in order of ordinary candidate traversal is that, in the event that a higher-priority MX is MTA-STS valid and a lower-priority MX is not, senders may never encounter the lower-priority MX, leading to a risk that policy misconfigurations that apply only to "backup" MXes may only be discovered in the case of primary MX failure.